mijp1/castep-docs/docs/documentation/Phonons/Castep_Phonons/Plotting-and-analysis-tools.md

-Additional tools and programs are available to help automate post-processing analysis and plotting of the results of phonon calculations.
+Several tools and programs are available to help automate post-processing analysis and plotting of the results of phonon calculations.
+The tools described below are supplied as part of the CASTEP source code distribution Other independently-developed [spectroscopy modelling tools](../../../Tools/tools/#spectroscopy-modelling-tools) may be installed to perform more advanced modelling of, for example inelastic neutron and IR spectra.

 Two programs `dispersion.pl` and `dos.pl` are supplied as part of the CASTEP source distribution to analyse and plot the results.
 Both of them